Written by Karen Von Hahn

 Karen Von Hahn

 KAREN VON HAHN is a columnist with the Toronto Star.
 For more than twenty-five years she has reported on trends in life and style for publications such as the Globe and Mail, More, Fashion, House & Home, en Route, and Toronto Life.
-She was also the editor-in-chief of KingWest magazine and the host and producer of a television series called The Goods for the Life network.
+She was also the editor-in-chief of KingWest magazine and the host and producer of The Goods for the Life television network.
 Her first book was Karen von Hahn’s Hip Guide: Toronto.